-Lambda World 2018 - How to make ad hoc proof automation less ad hoc - Aleksandar Nanevski35:04 398 views 100% Published one year ago
+Lambda World 2018 - How to make ad hoc proof automation less ad hoc - Aleksandar Nanevski35:04 398 views 100% Published 3 years ago

 This presentation by Aleksandar Nanevski took place at Lambda World Cádiz on October 26th, 2018 at the Palacio de Congresos in Cádiz, Spain.